Why This Project Matters

 How the Project Helps Forest Managers

-This partnership includes Indigenous representatives and forestry companies working together to enhance riparian management.
+This partnership includes conservation NGO’s, government, and forestry companies to quantify the role of sustainable forestry in supporting at-risk species.
 These partners include:

 Sustainable Forestry Initiative